juanpovedapl/health-ui/README.md

 ## 3. Manual Deploy to Openshift

-We will create a build for our docker image using s2i (source to image) component in Openshift.

 1. Connect to OCP Sandbox environment:
    Login to the Openshift Master Console:
   - Open Openshift Master Web Console: https://console-openshift-console.apps-crc.testing/dashboards